ApeWorX/ape/docs/userguides/transactions.md

     print(log.amount)  # Assuming 'amount' is a property on the event.
 ```

-You can also access the log from the receipt itself if you know the ABI:
+You can also access the logs from the receipt itself if you know the ABI:

 ```python
 event_type = contract.MyEvent